WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 Programming languages, on the other hand, depend heavily on exact syntax.
 Specific keywords are required, punctuation matters, and a missing comma or bracket may break the entire program.
 Programming languages require strict syntax and tightly constrained semantics.

-For this reason, when human-language procedures are transformed into structured representations—such as rules, state machines, or JSON workflow variables—the LLM tends to treat them with greater precision than plain free-form instructions.
+For this reason, when procedures are encoded as structured JSON workflow variables, the LLM tends to follow them more precisely than equivalent free-form natural language instructions.

 Externalizing workflow logic into a JSON structure helps address both limitations: structured formats strengthen syntactic focus, while state, branching, and execution rules are shifted out of the LLM into an explicit machine-readable layer.